Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Robust parameter estimation under general NLR models

 Similarly the ARE of $\widehat{\sigma}_\alpha^2$ is given by

-Note that, these AREs are independent of the choice of the (non-linear) regression function $\mu(\cdot,\cdot)$ and exactly the same as those obtained for the linear regression model in Ghosh and Basu \cite{ghosh2013robust}.
-The exact values of the ARE of the MDPDE of $\bm{\beta}$ for different $\alpha$ are reported in Table \ref{tab:ARETable}, along with the same for the existing robust competitors (as described in Appendix \ref{ExistingRM}).
-From the table, it is evident that for the MDPDE, the loss in efficiency is very small for smaller values of $\alpha$, in comparisons to other competing estimators at suitable tuning parameter values expecting to produce similar robustness properties.
+These AREs are independent of the choice of the (non-linear) regression function $\mu(\cdot,\cdot)$ and exactly the same as those obtained for the linear regression model in Ghosh and Basu \cite{ghosh2013robust}.
+The exact values of the ARE of the MDPDE of $\bm{\beta}$ for different $\alpha$ are reported in \btxt{Table C.1} of Web Appendix C, along with the same for the existing robust competitors.
+From the table, it is evident that the loss in efficiency of the MDPDE is very small for smaller values of $\alpha$, compared to other competing estimators at suitable tuning parameter values, expecting to produce similar robustness properties.